wleddy/staffing/docs/use_case.md

 ### Locations

-The physical location of the Event.
+The physical location of the Activity.
 Used to provide mapping features to staff and volunteers.

-## Events
+## Activities

-### Create / Edit Event
+### Create / Edit Activity
 1. login
-2. Select Event or make new
+2. Select Activity or make new
 3. Specify Location from Location list
 4. Upload Image if desired
-5. Update general event description
+5. Update general activity description
-6. Specify Event manager contact info
+6. Specify Activity manager contact info

 ### Create / Edit Spots
- 1. From Event record Select Spot or create new
+ 1. From Activity record Select Spot or create new
  2. Provide Title
  3. Provide Description of task
  4. Provide Date (one day only per spot)